This is it! You’re a grown adult now and officially invited to enjoy the wonders of living on your own.

 Cleaning the heating – I just published a post on best designer radiators, but it’s also important to highlight that is not every time that you will need to change it for a new model.
 However, a full check-up of boilers it’s something to consider, especially after the winter.
 Turning off the system and clean it properly.

 Plumbing – Here is a service that I would never put my hands on.
 I have no clue about what is going on under the sinks and toilets.
 And I have nightmares just to start thinking about what can get wrong when those things start leaking.

-My father would say those maintenance can easily be done by myself.
-But to be honest, it does not matter if you need a boiler installation in London or a plumber fixed here in Birmingham, it’s better to rely a professional and experienced service.
+My father would say that maintenance can easily be done by myself.
+But to be honest, it does not matter if you need a boiler installation in London or a plumber in Loughton, it’s always better to count on a professional and experienced service.

 Smoke alarms detectors – That’s the kind of maintenance service that you usually would expect to be working 100% and 24/7, but the truth is that many accidents with fire at home could be prevented if your smoke alarms are regularly checked.

-So, it’s always better to do double check it.
-If you are living in a rental home, also keep track of the dates of inspections and if you are a house owner, consider to install smart alarm systems.
+So, it’s always better to do double-check it.
+If you are living in a rental home, also keep track of the dates of inspections and if you are a house owner, consider installing smart alarm systems.

 Open the windows is still the best way of managing and preventing condensation.
 However, it can cause serious health issues such as breathing problems.